pqabelian/abec/docs/Abec User Manual.md

 #### If Abectl and Abewallet are on different machine

-If Abectl and Abewallet are on different machine, you should also
+If Abectl and Abewallet are running on different machines, you should also

-- Specify the ip address and port of Abewallet
+- specify the ip address and port of the machine running abewallet, and
-- Get the certificate of Abewallet
+- get the RPC certificate of the machine running abewallet

-To specify the ip address and port, add `--rpcserver=[IP:PORT]`.
+To specify the ip address and port, add `--rpcserver=[IP:PORT]` while running abectl.

-To get the certificate of Abewallet, you should copy *rpc.cert* from the configuration folder of Abewallet, and paste it in any place in the machine which runs Abectl.
-Add `--rpccert=[location of cert]`.
+To get the certificate of abewallet, you should copy *rpc.cert* from the configuration folder of abewallet, and paste it in any place in the machine which runs abectl, and add `--rpccert=[location of cert]` while running abectl.

 **Notice**: We omit the above operations in the following description of Abectl.